Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Reading’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
-Reading’s soils are typically glacial till, rocky, or marine clay, with acidic pH (5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to achieve the target pH of 6.0–7.0.
-The USDA Web Soil Survey provides detailed drainage and seasonal water table data.
-Site preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Infrastructure protection requires Dig Safe (811) notification at least 72 hours in advance, irrigation evaluation, drainage integration, and tree protection.
+A comprehensive site assessment is required to address Reading’s glacial till, rocky upland soils, and areas of marine clay or urban fill.
+Mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab evaluates pH (typically 5.5–6.5), NPK, organic matter, texture, compaction, and contamination.
+Target pH is 6.0–7.0, often requiring lime application (50–100 lbs per 1,000 sq ft).
+Use the USDA Web Soil Survey to identify drainage and seasonal water table.
+Preparation includes removing vegetation, rough grading (1–2% slope from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Always coordinate with Dig Safe (811) at least 72 hours in advance for utility marking.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Reading is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), with 25–50 foot buffer zones and required RDA/NOI permits for work within jurisdiction.
-Immediate stabilization (within 24–48 hours) is mandated to protect water quality, along with tree/root zone protection and MS4 stormwater coordination.
-Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
-Permit coordination with the Conservation Commission should begin early, including environmental impact documentation and scheduled inspections.
+131, § 40), with 25–50 foot buffer zones and required RDA or NOI permits.
+Immediate stabilization (within 24–48 hours) is mandated to protect water quality, along with tree and root zone protection and MS4 stormwater coordination.
+Sod provides superior erosion control compared to seeding, reducing sediment runoff into Massachusetts waterways.
+Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.

 Reading Conservation Commission